 Whether it's because of sports, exercise or play, an injury to the Achilles tendon can take your child out of the game.
 Specialists at Shriners Children's are ready to help your child get back to their favorite activity.

-Achilles tendon injuries in children are often caused by overuse in sports or activities, which means movements are repeated over and over in that part of the body while playing.
+This injury in children is often caused by overuse in sports or activities, which means movements are repeated over and over in that part of the body while playing.

-Other causes of Achilles tendon rupture may be:
+Other causes of an Achilles tendon rupture may be:

 - Sudden increase in exercise or play